About the website and me:

 I set up the website in July 2019 with the aim of informing the reader about outdated (mainly analogue) media by means of instructions accompanied by detailed photos and sometimes short (mainly humorous) films.
 Although the website and the hobby go hand in hand, the website is more of an extra for me.
-It's nice to be able to share your hobby with the outside world, I like to inform others about what it means to work with old playback methods.
+It's nice to be able to share your hobby with the outside world, I like to inform others about what it means to work with old sound media.

 - Capturing photos and videos as I work on equipment.